 Jhulan Yatra, or swing festival, is dedicated to Lord Krishna.
 It is also an important festival in Lord Jagannath temples, especially in Puri.
-In 2012, Jhulan Yatra date is July 29.
-The festival begins on July 29, 2012 and ends on August 2, 2012.
-It is observed in the Shravan or Bhadra month and begins on the Pavitra Ekadashi in the waxing phase of the moon and continues till Sawan Purnima.
+In 2017, Jhulan Yatra date is August 3.
+The festival begins on August 3, 2017 and ends on August 7, 2017.
+It is observed in the Shravan month and begins on the Pavitra Ekadashi in the waxing phase of the moon and continues till Sawan Purnima.

 In some temples, the Jhulan Yatra festival is observed only for a day.
 In some temples on all five days from Ekadashi to Poornima.